nora-bruns/picdatalab/home/index.md

 ---
 ## Our vision

-To advance evidence-based care for critically ill children throughout the acute and recovery phases.
+Our vision is to advance evidence-based care for critically ill children throughout the acute and recovery phases.

 ## Our methods